Andy4495/MspTandV/README.md

 ## Note on G2553/G2452 Low Voltage Operation

+### Processor Clock Frequency

 Per Figure 1 in the [MSP430G2553][1] and [MSP430G2452][2] Device Datasheets, the G2553 and G2452 device types can only run at the full 16 Mhz when powered with a supply voltage of 3.3 V. When operating at lower supply voltages (e.g. in a battery-operated setup), you will need to configure a lower system clock frequency.
 The devices can be run at a supply voltage as low as 2.2 V when running at 8 MHz.

-By default, the MSP board package sets the G2553 and G2452 system clock frequency at 16 Mhz.
+By default, the MPS430 boards package sets the G2553 and G2452 system frequency at 16 Mhz.
 To run the device at 8 MHz, the `boards.txt` file needs to be edited to add an 8 MHz entry.
-See [this discussion][7] for tips on editing `boards.txt` to change the system frequency.
+This repo contains an edited [`boards.txt`](./extras/boards.txt) file which is based on the MSP 1.0.7 board package.
+An 8 MHz entry for the G2553 processor has been added, along with editing the original G2553 entry to clarify that it is 16 MHz.

+The boards.txt file used by Energia is located at `~/Library/Energia15/packages/energia/hardware/msp430/1.0.7` on MacOS, and a similar path on Windows and Linux.

+The boards.txt file used by Arduino or Visual Studio Code is located at `~/Library/Arduino15/packages/energia/hardware/msp430/1.0.5` on MacOS, and a similar path on Windows and Linux.
+Note that the specific package version (1.0.5 in this case) may be different depending on what you have installed.

+### Internal Voltage Reference

-Also, the internal 2.5V reference on the G2 devices needs a Vcc of at least 2.9V for proper operation.
+The internal 2.5 V reference on the G2 devices needs a Vcc of at least 2.9V for proper operation.
 To allow proper Vcc readings in a low-voltage (e.g. battery-operated) environment, the library takes a voltage reading from the lower voltage reference first.
 It only takes a reading from the higher voltage reference if Vcc is high enough for proper operation of the higher voltage reference.
 This applies to all devices that use the "Vcc/2" ADC input  channel.

 ## References

 - Texas Instruments E2E Forum thread regarding [ADC calibration](https://e2e.ti.com/support/microcontrollers/msp430/f/166/t/204428)
+- [Discussion][7] on editing `boards.txt` to change the system frequency.
 - MSP430G2553 and MSP430G2452 [Family User's Guide](http://www.ti.com/lit/ug/slau144j/slau144j.pdf).
 - MSP430G2553 [Device Datasheet][1].
 - MSP430G2452 [Device Datasheet][2].